Anisotropy and asymptotic degeneracy of the physical-Hilbert-space inner-product metrics in an exactly solvable crypto-unitary quantum model: Eigenvalues of the metrics

-Whenever one tries to move to the higher matrix dimensions $N$ one encounters the technical problem of the increasing multitude of variable parameters.
+Whenever one tries to move to the higher matrix dimensions $N$ one encounters the technical problem of an increase of multitude of parameters.
 In the first nontrivial case with $N=3$ let us first follow the $N=2$ guidance (cf. the ultimate choice of $\varrho = 0$ in the preceding paragraph \ref{revi2}) and let us omit the discussion of the metrics with an asymmetric form of their main diagonal.